sks01dev/Machine-Learning-Specialization/Week 4/readme.md

-# Neural Networks for Handwritten Digit Recognition — Revision Notes
+# Neural Networks for Handwritten Digit Recognition

 This document summarizes the key concepts from the **C2\_W1\_Assignment.ipynb** notebook.
 It focuses on **binary classification** of handwritten digits (0 and 1) using neural networks, implemented with both **NumPy** and **TensorFlow**.